bnagajagadeesh/azuredevopsagent-ca/README.md

 ### Build and deploy to Container Apps
 Run Azure DevOps pipeline which uses AzureResourceManagerTemplateDeployment@3 task to run main.bicep file.

-This main.bicep file is a Bicep template for deploying an Azure Container App with a self-hosted Azure DevOps agent.
+This main.bicep file deploys an Azure Container App with a self-hosted Azure DevOps agent running as a conainter.
 Here's a summary of what it does:

 Parameters: It defines a set of parameters that can be used to customize the deployment, such as the names of the container app, environment, and log analytics workspace, the location for all resources, the minimum and maximum number of replicas, the name of the Azure Container Registry (ACR), and details about the Git repository and Docker image.